ethz-asl/mav_active_3d_planning/mav_active_3d_planning/README.md

     // protected default constructor
     MyModule() {}

+    // Statically register the module to the factory so that it can be constructed static ModuleFactory::Registration<MyModule> registration;

     // make the module configurable through the factory (required by Module class) void setupFromParamMap(Module::ParamMap *param_map){